 Britannica describes solar heating as the utilization of solar energy to heat water and air in a building.
 It is by far one of the most environmentally-friendly and renewable energy sources.
 It is an unconventional way of trapping or converting the sun’s heat into a form that can be used to fulfill our needs.

-Solar water heaters harness the energy directly from the sun employing large solar energy collectors.
+Solar water heaters harness the energy directly from the sun by employing large solar energy collectors.
 You don’t always need large panels for heating water since panels generally generate electricity whereas solar water heaters heat the water for your domestic needs.

 There are two kinds of solar heating systems:

 This type of system only depends on external sources of energy.
 It captures the sunlight and converts it into heat or electricity using electrical and mechanical equipment before using it to heat water or your personal space.
 It usually requires the setting up of solar collectors or photovoltaic panels on the roof.
-The solar collectors use heat energy from the sunlight to heat a fluid and afterward, transfers the heat to a storage system for use in the future.
+The solar collectors use heat energy from the sunlight to heat a fluid and afterward, transfer the heat to a storage system for use in the future.

 The components of an active solar heating system are: